There are over 700 Florida Springs. Far too many to conquer in one single Florida vacation.

 While this sounds ridiculously quick, it is not as fast as one would imagine.
 The tube ‘ride’ takes a very leisurely 30 minutes right from start to finish to complete.

 Aside from tubing in Rock Springs, Kelly Park is a popular spot to go hiking, picnicking and camping.
+Orlando is best known for it’s man made attractions but this is an authentic family friendly experience to keep in mind.

 Tubes cannot be rented from inside Kelly Park and there is no air pump inside the park to inflate your tubes.